Narendra Modi: Environment

 Speaking with Assamese students in 2014, Modi downplayed climate change, saying, "Climate has not changed.
 We have changed.
 Our habits have changed.
 Our habits have got spoiled.
 Due to that, we have destroyed our entire environment."
 Later in his administration, however, he has called for climate action, especially with the proliferation of clean energy.
 In 2015, Modi proposed the International Solar Alliance initiative to encourage investment in solar energy.
 Holding developed countries responsible, Modi and his government have said India has had a negligible historical role in climate change.
 At the COP26 conference, Modi announced India would target carbon neutrality by 2070 and expand its renewable energy capacity.
 Indian environmentalists and economists applauded the decision, describing it as bold climate action.
 India has become the only major economy to be on track to meet its Paris Agreement goals.
 It has achieved 10 per cent of ethanol blending five months ahead of schedule.

 Democratic backsliding

 Under Modi's tenure, India has experienced democratic backsliding.
 His rule is known for weakening of democratic institutions, individual rights, and freedom of expression.
 According to one study, "The BJP government incrementally but systemically attacked nearly all existing mechanisms that are in place to hold the political executive to account, either by ensuring that these mechanisms became subservient to the political executive or were captured by party loyalists".
 The Modi government has used state power to intimidate and stifle critics in the media and academia, undermining freedom of expression and alternative sources of information.
 His administration has been criticised for using a democratic mandate to undermine democratic processes, including focusing on Hindu-nationalist priorities rather than economic development.
-Modi's second term as PM, in particular, saw the erosion of civil rights and press freedom.
+Modi's second and third term as PM, in particular, saw the erosion of civil rights and press freedom.